 - Talk About It

 If you’re sad, don’t try to pretend you’re not.
-Your other family members are likely feeling the same way.
+Your family and friends are likely feeling the same way.
 So share your thoughts, tears, and memories!
 Allow yourself to feel and process your emotions—that’s what helps us heal.

 - Create an Online Tribute